SimChid/comp-333-hw4/README.md

 All files are stored in the StarTunesApp.
 The backend for this app can be found in the repo at [this link]([https://link-url-here.org](https://github.com/SimChid/comp-333-hw3)https://github.com/SimChid/comp-333-hw3).

-The work on this project was an even 50-50 split between Simon and I.
+The work on this project was an even 50-50 split between Simon and Aaron.

 ## App.js